-We charge non-members for the service and minister’s time but we do not charge members for this because it is a delightful part of our ongoing pastoral support of you.
+We do not charge a fee for the minister because it is a delightful part of our ongoing pastoral support of you.
 If members wish to make a donation to the church or to the officiating minster you can always speak to the office about what people typically give but we have no expectations.

 For information on the current fees, please contact the office.